 Here are the emojis that have been sent the most according to emojistats. (as of July 2019)

 Here are some on that list recreated into real life, maybe we’ll leave them as cartoons..

 — Michael Clarke (@Mr_Mike_Clarke) July 17, 2018

-To round off our emoji article, Apple has released 70 new emojis, from Kangeroos to Superheroes, Lobsters to cupcakes – take a look through some of their new releases. #worldemojiday has treated us well.
+To round off our emoji article, we thought it’d be fun to explore some of the emojis which Apple have recently released, from Kangeroos to Superheroes, Lobsters to cupcakes – take a look through some of their new releases. #worldemojiday has treated us well.

 What will be next for emojis?
 Can you see emojis being used for SEO in the future?

 This post has been updated since the date of publish in order to keep stats up to date